 The connecting main ridge from Košutnikov Turn to Tolsta Košuta is a climb of nice variety and of UIAA II+ difficulty.
 In the opposite direction it is described on the page of Košutnikov Turn.
 In combination with the above described route #1 we can make a nice round tour.

 On Google Map this valley is named also Koschutabach.
-So, I'm shortly describing here a nice valley which is only of a limited importance for the ascent on Tolsta Košuta.
+So, I'm shortly describing here a nice valley which is only of a limited importance for the ascent on Tolsta Košuta, lying NE of it.
 The brook flows into Trögernbach just south of the well known Trögernklamm / Korške peči (canyon).
 There's also a parking place (and restaurant) where we must leave our car.

 So, we scramble up the creek, many times crossing its stream.
 The first cascade (only some 5 m) we detur by the left side (looking up), then we continue some good 20 more minutes.
 The route ends below a beautiful, some 15 m tall waterfall.
 Very nice corner!